Heritage Sites, Canberra

 The Campbell estate, prior to the establishment of Canberra as the nation’s capital and the compulsory acquisition of land by the government, had gown to around 9000 acres.
 The Campbells owned or had an interest in quite an estate.
 In addition to the Duntroon Dairy and Duntroon House (Campbell’s residence and now part of Duntroon RMC and not accessible to the public) the following buildings remain in excellent repair and are worthy of a visit.
-I have completed or will complete a tip/review on each.
+I have completed a tip/review on each.

 Blundell’s Cottage (in Commonwealth Park)

 St John’s Church and its graveyard (Reid just off ANZAC Parade).
 The Campbell family has a large burial plot here.